jeon9677/BayesCGLM/README.md

 ```diff
 python malaria_BayesCGLM.py 500 3
 ```
+* Once run the malaria_BayesCGLM.py, the output will be stored in model_malaria.

 * dataset_fMRI.py for pre-processing fMRI dataset
 * fMRI_BayesCGLM.py for to train BayesCGLM for the fMRI dataset (Gaussian case)
   - To run fMRI_BayesCGLM.py, please also download dataset_fMRI.py for pre-processing fMRI dataset.